latextemplates/IEEE/README.md

 ## Attention
-Some conferences distribute a `IEEEtran.cls` V1.7a dated 2007 and a paramter `compsocconf`.
+Some conferences distribute a `IEEEtran.cls` V1.7a dated 2007 and a parameter `compsocconf`.

 The most recent version is V1.8b and automatically distributed over CTAN, because it is actively maintained by Michael Shell at <http://www.michaelshell.org/tex/ieeetran/>.
 A full changelog is available at <http://mirror.ctan.org/tex-archive/macros/latex/contrib/IEEEtran/changelog.txt>.